Entrepreneurial Action: How to Put it Into (Your Teaching) Practice?

 • Because many entrepreneurial competencies are soft skills, it is important to communicate well to students what level and behaviour you expect and what you understand by this.
 Use rubrics, which you communicate to students, to clarify the difference between insufficient, sufficient and good.
 Entrecomp is a good source of inspiration.

-• The form of assessment can vary greatly, but usually an assessment moment is used at the end (within or outside the examination period), whether or not in combination with several assessment moments during the semester.
+• The assessment form can vary greatly, but usually an assessment moment is used at the end (within or outside the examination period), whether or not in combination with several assessment moments during the term.
 Some examples of assessment methods:

 • a portfolio or diary in which the students describe their learning moments;